Jason Sudeikis: Personal life

-Sudeikis dated actress January Jones in 2010 and People reported in January 2011 that they had split.
-He was in a relationship with American actress and filmmaker Olivia Wilde from 2011 to 2020, and became engaged in January 2013 but never married.
-They have a son, born in April 2014 and a daughter, born in October 2016.
+Sudeikis dated actress January Jones in 2010; People reported in January 2011 that they had split.
+He was in a relationship with American actress and filmmaker Olivia Wilde from 2011 to 2020, and became engaged in January 2013, but they did not marry.
+(Note: Following an unconfirmed claim, Wilde confirmed the following day.)
+They have a son, born in April 2014, and a daughter, born in October 2016.
 After their breakup, Wilde was publicly served with court documents regarding child custody while she was on stage presenting her film Don't Worry Darling at CinemaCon 2022.
 Additionally, Sudeikis and Wilde were both sued by their former nanny for wrongful termination.

 Sudeikis is a WNBA fan and New York Liberty season ticket holder, as well as a Brooklyn Nets fan as he lives near the arena where both teams play.
 He is a supporter of Indiana Fever player Caitlin Clark.
 He has attended many of her college and professional games, even canceling a scheduled speaking appearance to attend a game.